Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 In our output field, we have five options for output.
 The output is determined by the weight: the higher the weight, the higher the chance of receiving that output.
 Within our entryIDs we reference which items we want to be outputted by calling the unique IDs.

 ### Putting it all together

+Now that we have created our cookbook and recipes, we need to actually execute them to "play" the game.